Spectre and Meltdown chip flaws pose big issues for businesses

 Intel said "for the average user," the performance impact on products using the processors from the last five years "should not be significant and will be mitigated over time."

-Companies are rolling out fixes quickly -- including Microsoft (MSFT), Amazon (AMZN) and Google (GOOG).
+Companies are rolling out fixes quickly -- including Microsoft (MSFT), Amazon (AMZN), Apple (AAPL) and Google (GOOG).

 But there will be stumbling blocks: On Thursday, some Microsoft Azure customers reportedly said machines failed to come back online after receiving a patch.